cabooster/AdaPS/README.md

 We name this method adaptive optimization-based phase-searching method (**AdaPS**) and hope that our work can be helpful in the field of optics and imaging.

-More details please refer to the [*published paper*](https://www.osapublishing.org/oe/abstract.cfm?uri=oe-27-24-35948).
+More details please refer to the published paper: [Li, X., et al. (2019).
+"Adaptive optimization for axial multi-foci generation in multiphoton microscopy."
+Opt Express 27(24): 35948-35961.](https://www.osapublishing.org/oe/abstract.cfm?uri=oe-27-24-35948)

 <img src="https://github.com/BBNC-Computational-Imaging/AdaPS/blob/master/schemetic.jpg" width="1000" align="middle">